 The higher income you earn, the higher the taxes you pay; It’s a fact of life.
 For this reason alone, you must be aware of the tax implications of your investments.
 For example, a middle-class married couple may opt to invest in life insurance policies if their investment purpose is to ensure income protection for the family in the event of an untimely death.
-Death benefits for the living through a life insurance policy are entirely tax-free.
+In most cases, death benefits through a life insurance policy should be entirely tax-free.

-For this constraint, the competence and proven experience of your chosen financial advisor becomes high-priority.
+For this constraint, the competence and proven experience of your chosen financial advisor becomes a high priority.
 Questions like when you can withdraw from your investments, or how much can be withdrawn are just some areas that you need to be aware of when creating your IPS.

 These and other key legal factors should be considered when drafting your IPS.

 Special needs and constraints that are unique to your situation need to be considered here.
 Below are some examples.

 Have you thought about how and where you want your money invested?

 For example, if you are an environmentalist, you might need to make sure that your money is invested in mining companies run by socially responsible individuals.